NEW policing reforms have been welcomed by Truro’s MP.

-Officers will be expected to respond faster to emergencies, answering 999 calls within 10 seconds and reaching serious incidents within 20 minutes in rural communities.
+Officers will be expected to answer 999 calls within 10 seconds and reach serious incidents within 20 minutes in rural communities.
 Forces that fail to meet these standards will face direct intervention, including specialist turnaround teams sent in by the Home Secretary.

 With around 90 per cent of crime now leaving a digital footprint, police forces will recruit more crime analysts, cyber investigators and digital forensics specialists to help track down fraudsters, online abusers and organised criminal networks.

 “In Truro and Falmouth, people want to see officers on the streets and know that help will arrive quickly when they call,” said Ms Kirkham.
-“These changes will make our streets safer so that communities feel secure.
+“These changes will make our streets safer.

 “It’s also important our police are better equipped to tackle crime both on our streets and online.
 By modernising and using stronger digital skills, we can fight crime more effectively.”